ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/chatbot-lv-20.md

 ## Instructions
 In the button's click handler (from Step 2), after showing **"Thinking…"**, call `sendToModel()`.
 This call is the proof-of-life test on button click.

+## ✅ Check
+1. Open your webpage in a browser
+2. Open Chrome DevTools (F12) and go to the Console tab
+3. Click your Send button
+4. You should see "Thinking..." appear in the output area
+5. In the Console, you should see either:
+   - A successful API response (JSON data)
+   - An error message (this is normal if you haven't set up your API token yet)
+6. If you see no console output at all, check that your button click handler is calling `sendToModel()`

 ---

 **Next:** Level 21 - Test & Check